Seattle University School Of Law’s Incubator Program

 One of Morseburg’s clients, for example, was a veteran who had a good job and a regular paycheck, but he was still living in his car because he couldn’t afford first and last months’ rent on an apartment.
 Aggressive creditors were garnishing his wages to repay debt he accumulated after being released from service in the United States Army.

 “A friend referred him to me, and I offered him a 50-percent reduction in my fees.
 I was able to secure Chapter 7 bankruptcy protection for him,” she said.
 “Two weeks later, he was in an apartment, and he’s there to this day.
 He’s doing very well.”

-Essential to the strength and success of the program is the mentorship of Stan Perkins, director of the Seattle University Incubator Program and “Super Lawyer.”
+Essential to the strength and success of the program is the mentorship of Stan Perkins, director of the Seattle University School of Law Incubator Program and a prestigious attorney with more than 35 years of experience.
 He is a 1985 alumnus of the law school and a successful personal injury attorney in Seattle.
 His commitment and tremendous support helped to launch and sustain the Incubator.
 As a mentor for the incubator lawyers, Perkins offers guidance on the business side of lawyering and meets with the program participants regularly to encourage them and check on their progress.

 John Varga, a 2012 graduate of the law school who handles estate planning, said he tried operating his own law practice for a few months before he realized how insufficient his legal knowledge was without business smarts.
 Perkins helped him become a business owner in addition to being a lawyer.

 “When we first started meeting with Stan, he mentioned that he was working on a redesign for his website,” Varga said.
 “I realized, ‘Wow, this guy’s been doing this for 30 years but he’s not complacent.
 He’s still tweaking things and trying to make his practice a little bit better every day.’
 I learned that you have to wake up every day and figure out where the next client is going to come from.”